SISTER TERESE AUER, OP, PhD

 ROLAND MILLARE, STD

-Dr. Roland Millare, a native Houstonian, serves as the Director of Shepherd’s Heart Program.
-Additionally, Roland serves as the Chair of the Theology Department at St. John XXIII College Preparatory (Katy, TX).
-He has been teaching at the school since it opened in 2004.
-He also serves as an adjunct professor of theology for permanent deacon candidates at St. Mary’s Seminary.
-He attended St. Francis De Sales K-8th grade and he graduated from St. Thomas High School in 1999.
+Dr. Roland Millare, a native Houstonian, serves as the Vice President of Curriculum and the Director of Clergy Initiatives for the St. John Paul II Foundation (Houston, TX).
+Dr. Millare served as a member of the Theology Department at St. John XXIII College Preparatory (Katy, TX) for over 15 years.
 He received a BA in Theology from Franciscan University in Steubenville, Ohio.
-He has a MA in Theological Studies from the Notre Dame Graduate School of Christendom College (Alexandria, VA) and a Licentiate (STL) and Doctorate in Sacred Theology (STD) in Dogmatic Theology (with a specialization in Sacramental Theology) at the Liturgical Institute of the University of St. Mary of the Lake (Mundelein, IL).
-He has published various theological articles and book reviews for the Adoremus Bulletin, Logos, Antiphon, New Blackfriars, and the Heythrop Journal.
-Roland enjoys the gift of life and love with his beautiful wife Veronica and their two daughters, Gabriella and Karolina, in Sugar Land.
+He has a MA in Theological Studies (with a concentration in Moral Theology) from the Notre Dame Graduate School of Christendom College (Alexandria, VA) and a Licentiate (STL) and Doctorate in Sacred Theology (STD) in Dogmatic Theology (with a specialization in Sacramental Theology) from the University of St. Mary of the Lake (Mundelein, IL).
+Dr. Millare also serves as an adjunct professor of theology for permanent deacon candidates, seminarians, undergraduate and graduate students at the University of St. Thomas, St. Mary’s Seminary, the Diocese of Fort Worth and the University of Dallas.
+He has published various theological articles for Logos, Antiphon, New Blackfriars, Nova et Vetera, and the Heythrop Journal.
+He has published the book, A Living Sacrifice: Liturgy and Eschatology in Joseph Ratzinger (Emmaus Academic, 2022).
+Dr. Millare has also contributed an article to a forthcoming lexicon on the theology of Joseph Ratzinger (Ignatius Press).
+Dr. Millare is a member of the Fellowship of Catholic Scholars, Academy of Catholic Theology, and the Society for Catholic Liturgy.
+Dr. Millare enjoys the gift of life and love with his beautiful wife Veronica and their three children.

 MONSIGNOR JAMES P. SHEA